zabbix/zabbix/templates/server/hp_ilo_snmp/README.md

-# HP iLO SNMP
+# Template Server HP iLO SNMP

 ## Overview

-For Zabbix version: 5.2 and higher
+For Zabbix version: 5.0
 for HP iLO adapters that support SNMP get.
 Or via operating system, using SNMP HP subagent

 This template was tested on: